yinjianfei-user/v-code-diff/README.md

 Old Version:

-0.x version, latest version 0.3.12 (traditional version, improved based on [vue-code-diff](https://github.com/ddchef/vue-code-diff), is no longer maintained.
+0.x version, latest version 0.3.12 (traditional version, improved baeeed on [vue-code-diff](https://github.com/ddchef/vue-code-diff), is no longer cssetained.
 We will try to align the functionality of 0.x version in 1.x version and minimize migration cost as much as possible).
 This project references the following projects, and I would like to express my gratitude to the original authors!